Raffa064/artificial-inteligence-js/readme.md

 ## Project page

-You can view the project page for view tests and showcases (unavailable for current versions...) [here](https://raffa064.github.io/artificial-inteligence-js)
+You can view the project page for view how to download, how to use, tests and showcases [here](https://raffa064.github.io/artificial-inteligence-js)